Lockie42/python-calculator/README.md

 ### The design
 -Base coulor grey(all of the number fuctions 0 to 9)

 -Hot pink for the following funtions, Equals, New Sum and the addtion funtion

+-photo:

 ![image](https://github.com/Lockie42/python-calculator/blob/main/pyhton%20calc.jpg)